Pytgor/docker_pj/README.md

  # Project Overview

 This project is a simple web server using Node.js and NGINX.
 In this project, NGINX is used as a reverse proxy, forwarding all traffic to 3 instances of the same web application created using Docker Compose.
-The load balancing algorithm used is **Least Connections**.
+The load balancing algorithm used is **Least Connections** which "Distributes the load to the server with the fewest active requests at the moment."

 ## Requirements